Did you know that most beer made in Iceland is lager with 4,5-5,5% alcohol.

 Snorri is an Icelandic Pale ale made by Borg Brewery.

-It is always exciting when Icelandic breweries use icelandic products and Snorri contains Icelandic barley and arctic thyme.
-The strong arome of the thyme an the fresh, fruity taste gives Snorri a very unique character.
+It is always exciting when Icelandic breweries use Icelandic products and Snorri contains Icelandic barley and arctic thyme.
+The strong aroma of the thyme and the fresh, fruity taste gives Snorri a very unique character.

-Snorri is unfiltered whitch means that the yeast is included in the bottle which gives it a fun cloudiness when poured into a glass.
-It also has a very strong oudor which usually means that the beer will be heavy but that is not the case with Snorri.
+Snorri is unfiltered which means that the yeast is included in the bottle which gives it fun cloudiness when poured into a glass.
+It also has a very strong odour which usually means that the beer will be heavy but that is not the case with Snorri.

 There are so many good Icelandic beers that we could not possibly tell you about them all in just one blog.
-Here are some honorable mentions that we can´t not skip with a good consciene:
+Here are some honourable mentions that we can´t skip with a good conscience:

 Einstök – White Ale